everpub/openscienceprize/proposal.md

-1) a web application that allows users to publish their research work as an interactive document instead of a static PDF, instantly reusable by other researchers.
+1) a web application that allows users to publish their research work as an interactive document instead of a static PDF, instantly reusable by other researchers; and

 2) blue prints, tools and best practices guides for creating such a publication.

-By publishing executable content and making it as simple as clicking a button in your browser to try it out the pace of research based on computer programs will accelerate.
+By publishing executable content and making it as simple as clicking a button in your browser to try it out the pace of computer aided research will accelerate.
 Credit can be assigned by counting how often work is reused.
 Appreciation is signalled by a simple "thumbs up".
-Thereby creating a social web for science similar to GitHub's social web for code.
+Thereby creating a social web for scientific publications similar to GitHub's social web for code.

-## Story
+## Idea (story mode)

-Describe the idea without relying on technical terms.

 Today scientific results are published as static documents.
 Limited in length and content by the requirement of printed journals.
-The printed journal was a groundbreaking invention in the 17th century, today we can do a lot better.
+In the 17th century the printed journal was a groundbreaking invention, today we can do a lot better.

 After the completion of a project a research article is submitted for